jdoubleu/gocard/README.md

-# LernZ
+# GoCard
-LernZ is an interactive learning web application.
+GoCard is an interactive learning web application.